-Wilson disease is a genetic disorder.
-A faulty gene causes this system to malfunction.
-Both parents must have the faulty gene in order for the child to develop the disease.
-People with only one faulty gene may never have symptoms.
-However, they can pass the gene on to their children.
+Wilson disease is caused by a faulty gene.
+Both parents must have the faulty gene for the child to get the disease.

 Wilson disease is rare.
 It is fatal unless it is treated before serious illness develops.
 Symptoms may be attributed to other more common causes like hepatitis or cirrhosis.
 You may also appear healthy even while your liver is getting damaged.
 However, it is important to get diagnosed and treated early.
 This will help to avoid organ damage and early death.

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 A test will be done to look for key signs in the eyes.
 This can confirm the diagnosis.

 Blood tests may also be done to look for signs of the disease.
 This can also confirm the diagnosis.